Mercedes Finance Scandal Explained: Check If You’re Owed a Refund

 Mr B acquired a car under a Hire Purchase (HP) agreement, which he signed in October 2014.
 Later on, he complained about the annual mileage and guaranteed future value under his hire purchase agreement with Mercedes-Benz Financial Services UK Limited.
 He argued that the annual mileage should have been 15,000 miles and that the guaranteed future value was unrealistic.
 Mercedes Benz then offered to pay £100 compensation to Mr B.

-Mr Y took a car on a three-year hire purchase agreement from Mercedes-Benz Finance Service (MBFS) on December 2016.
+Mr Y took a car on a three-year hire purchase agreement from Mercedes-Benz Finance Service (MBFS) in December 2016.
 In the agreement, Mr. Y was supposed to return the car in good condition, and it also included having to pay for excess mileage.
 Later on, MBFS sent Mr Y an invoice for nearly £2,500 for cleaning fee, including over £600 for excess mileage.
 Mr. Y then made a complaint to the FOS, as he did not believe he had been treated fairly.
 After a thorough review of the case, FOS demanded Mercedes-Benz to refund the cleaning charges.

 If you’ve been misrepresented or were mis-sold an agreement by Mercedes-Benz Finance, then you should start your claims process immediately to ensure higher chances of winning your claim.
 You can also consider tapping experts and claim management companies to help you in arranging your claim, as filing a complaint against the Mercedes-Benz Finance service can be intimidating for most.